Volcanic landscape, hiking pleasure and animal encounters in Schotten

 Closing event at the Schotten bird park

-On the day of departure, the group visited the Schotten Bird Park, where llamas, meerkats, ostriches, and snakes, they could admire golden pheasants caused quite a stir.
+On the day of departure, the group visited the Schotten Bird Park , where they could admire llamas, meerkats, ostriches, and snakes, among other animals.
+The tropical house with its free-flying golden pheasants also caused quite a stir.
 After a group lunch at the hotel and a final sunbath, the bus took the hiking group back to Groß-Gerau.

 a total of approximately 34 kilometers.
 The hike was led by Ingrid Kämmerer, Annerose Kohlhaas, Ute Rauch, and Rosel Wolk.